iZhenius/KnowledgeNotes/README.md

 - #### Heap area

   This is a shared resource (only 1 heap area per JVM).
 Is not thread safe.
 Information of all objects and their corresponding instance variables and arrays are stored in the Heap area.
-Heap area is a great target for GC.
+Heap area is a great target for Garbage Collection.

 - #### Stack Area